DNA Testing for Father and Child: Understanding Paternity with Precision

 DNA testing can be done for legal or non-legal purposes:

-1. Legal Testing: Legal DNA testing follows strict chain-of-custody procedures to ensure the accuracy and admissibility of results in court.
+Legal Paternity Test: Legal DNA testing follows strict chain-of-custody procedures to ensure the accuracy and admissibility of results in court.
 This is often necessary for cases involving child support, inheritance claims, and legal documentation.

 Ethical and Emotional Considerations